iKenndac/new-blog/content/posts/2016-10-25-launching-cascable-2.md

 The intention is to increase conversion from free users while at the same time increasing the happiness of our paid users by helping them get the most of what they have.
 This will be a tricky line to walk well, though.

-### Third Approach: Don't Put All Our Eggs In The iOS Basket
+### Third Approach: Don't put all our eggs in the iOS basket

 Relying on one platform for income gives me the heebie-jeebies, particularly when that platform is one as difficult to reliably make money on as iOS.